ledgersmb/LedgerSMB/utils/lib/README.md

 A library of functions that are common to most of the scripts

-If you are intending to use the config file functions One Environment Variable MUST be set before sourcing this file.
+If you are intending to use the configuration file functions One Environment Variable MUST be set before sourcing this file.

-eg:
+e.g.:

 `ConfigFile="$HOME/.lsmb-release"`